 These thoughts just bring you into a downward spiral.
 Happy moms know that, as long as they’re doing their best and they’re happy with their own parenting skills, that’s all that matters.
 Be THAT mom.

 Your mood will affect your kiddos.
 That doesn’t mean that you have to be all cupcakes and rainbows all the time so that your kids don’t get down in the dumps.
 Your kids absolutely should see you struggle; that’s part of life.
 It’s the way you handle those challenges that makes the difference.

 Moms who are happy in their lives don’t dwell on everything that could go wrong.
 They live in the moment and show their appreciation for everything that’s good.
 In doing so, they teach their kids to do the same and to lead a life of happiness and fulfillment.
 It’s one of the best gifts you can give them.

 What’s your biggest struggle as a mom (we all have them!)?
 Are any of the above habits difficult for you to master?
-I’d love to hear your thoughts – Connect with me on Twitter, LinkedIn, Facebook, or Instagram and keep the conversation rolling!
+I’d love to hear your thoughts – leave a comment below!

 Amy is a mom of two, freelance writer, and blog manager.
 She’s written for Reader’s Digest, Frugal For Less, Amendo, and other lifestyle publications.
 Amy enjoys helping other busy mamas learn how to work from home, build a business, and land their dream career, all while still being Mom.